 Quality Control (QC) is an aspect of logistics management that is rarely applied, partially applied or completely ignored.
 More so in emergencies where speed of delivery over-shadows aspects or activities that would otherwise provide checks and balances in a sector that already has so much at stake.

 For the purpose of the LOG, simple aspects of QC are highlighted to provide basic knowledge that can be applied in emergency situations.
-In an emergency situation, it is not practical to initiate complex, involving quality control processes.
+In an emergency situation, it is not practical to initiate complex, involved quality control processes.
 Some organisations are likely to already have institutional specific QC processes in place.

 Why quality management is important in humanitarian activities and humanitarian logistics: